Malcolm Toft: The Music Mill

 Toft and Rick Edwards co-founded the Music Mill Studio in Newton Abbot (Devon), UK, a recording and broadcast studio and education facility for music technology and music composition where, in partnership with South Devon College, courses in recording, radio, music, and the performing arts are taught.

 In January 2009, Toft was awarded a visiting professorship in music technology by Leeds College of Music.
 At the 2011 Music Producers Guild awards Toft had the honor of presenting longtime colleague Tony Visconti with the PMI Audio sponsored award for Innovation in Production.

 Bassics

 In 2015 Toft decided to move into the musical instrument field and designed the Bassics pre-amplifier system designed specifically for bass players.
 A unique approach to bass guitar pre-amplification which moves the controls normally found on the amplifier to a unit that can be placed directly on the floor in front of the player.

+Currently, He designs a range of professional audio products under the 'Malcolm Toft' brand which combines his various products under one identity.